 By Jody McCutcheon

-We here at Eluxe have made a list and checked it twice, a list examining the pros and cons of real trees versus those of artificial ones, to answer the question: how green are Christmas trees?
-The answer depends largely on three factors: “tree miles,” length of ownership, and disposal method.
-For those of you already uncomfortable with using either, we’ve found some nice eco-friendly Christmas tree alternatives.
-If you’re unsure how eco-gentle your tree is, this is the perfect article to be reading right now.
+We here at Eluxe have made a list and checked it twice, a list examining the pros and cons of real trees versus those of artificial ones, to answer the question: how ethical are Christmas trees?
+The answer depends largely on three factors: “tree miles,” length of ownership, and disposal methods.
+And for those of you already uncomfortable with having either natural or fake trees, we’ve found some nice eco-friendly Christmas tree alternatives.

 Eco-Friendly Christmas Trees